gcormier/megadesk_companion/readme.md

 ## Features
 - For newer 5-pin megadesks, plug and play!
 - Older 3-pin megadesks require soldering 2 wires to SCK/MISO
+    - Serial firmware is required.
+All units after December 2022 were flashed with the serial firmware.
 - Built-in logic-level shifting between megadesk (5V) and the ESP32 (3.3V)

 ## Using